 Remember that your bottle can’t have any liquid in it before you pass through security.
 Afterward, you can freely fill it up and take it with you on the plane.

 You can never be too sure when it comes to drinking water in an unfamiliar area.
-That’s why a water purifier like the pHandOrp: Stainless Steel Purifier & Alkalizer should be part of your essentials travel items.
+That’s why a water electrolyzer like the TYgo Portable Alkalizer should be part of your essentials travel items.

 It can filter out the vast majority of harmful contaminants and chlorine while letting you stay hydrated with peace of mind.